Leading outdoor clothing brands compete every year to deliver to an increasingly educated and demanding customer base.

 Salomon is also one of the outdoor equipment leaders in Europe, with products such as top-of-the-range ski and snowboard gear and backpacks.

-Salomon outdoor clothing offering covers a wide range of outdoor sports, including trail running, hiking, and climbing, in over 45 countries across five continents.
+Salomon’s outdoor clothing covers a wide range of outdoor sports, including trail running, hiking, and climbing, and is available in over 45 countries, across five continents.

 Best for Fishing & Camping